 Article 103 Financial corrections by Member States

-1. Member States shall protect the Union budget and apply financial corrections by cancelling all or part of the support from the Funds to an operation or programme when expenditure declared to the Commission is found to be irregular.
+1. Member States shall protect the Union budget and apply financial corrections by cancelling all or part of the support from the Funds to an operation or programme where expenditure declared to the Commission is found to be irregular.

 2. Financial corrections shall be recorded in the accounts for the accounting year in which the cancellation is decided.